storyblok/serverless-custom-app-starter/README.md

 $ vercel
 ```

 The functions in the `api` folder will automatically be deployed as serverless functions.
-Make sure to set all environtment variables in the `.env-example` in Vercel as well.
+Make sure to set all environment variables in the `.env-example` in Vercel as well.
 See [their docs](https://vercel.com/knowledge/how-to-add-vercel-environment-variables) on how to do this.

 ---